verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

             Like ``full``, this generates a single SRC rr-node shared by each output port pin.
 However, each net originating from this source can use only one output pin from the equivalence group.
 This can be useful in modeling more complex forms of equivalence in which you can swap which BLE implements which function to gain access to different inputs.

-            .. warn:: When using ``instance`` equivalence you must be careful to ensure output swapping would not make the cluster internal routing (previously computed by the clusterer) illegal; the tool does not update the cluster internal routing due to output pin swapping.
+            .. warning:: When using ``instance`` equivalence you must be careful to ensure output swapping would not make the cluster internal routing (previously computed by the clusterer) illegal; the tool does not update the cluster internal routing due to output pin swapping.

         **Default:** ``none``